 Interior Designer Kia Stanford Shares her Home Style Tips

 Kia Designs is a multi-award winning luxury interior design agency founded by interior designer Kia Stanford.
 As Creative Director and Head Interior Designer, Kia offers a comprehensive design consultancy, providing unique residential interiors for discerning private clients, as well as selective commercial work.
-Known for combining modern and traditional styles with a unique creative ability, Kia’s style is unrivalled in her creativity and ability to successfully fulfil a client’s brief.
+Known for combining modern and traditional styles with a unique creative ability, Kia’s style is unrivaled in her creativity and ability to successfully fulfill a client’s brief.
 She talks to us about the inception of Kia Designs, what a typical working day looks like for her, and why good storage will never go out of fashion…

 What led to the inception of Kia Designs and what was the biggest challenge you faced when starting your own interior design business?

 I had previously been running a design studio from a store in Islington, the owner had been in the process of fully transitioning to New Zealand and it seemed like a good time to take the leap – except it was December 2008 and we were in the midst of the worst recession in quite a while!
 The biggest challenge wasn’t actually getting projects, that happened very naturally, it was actually making sure that clients fully understood the service we were offering and how much we could do.
 For me dispelling the ‘changing rooms’ vibe at that time was quite the challenge!!

 Can you talk us through what a typical day looks like for you?

 Our office has free breakfast for everyone on a Monday and so we are able to kick off the week with a great start!